velotraveler/potraceroute/README.md

 necessary.

 ## FEATURES
-* single Python 2.7 file runs on Linux, MacOS, NetBSD, FreeBSD, Windows 10, Android (root access needed, tested on LineageOS 14.1 with QPython 2.5.0).
-Solaris, AIX and OpenBSD should also work but have not been tested yet.
+* single Python 2.7 file runs on Linux, MacOS, NetBSD, FreeBSD, Solaris, Windows 10, Android (root access needed, tested on LineageOS 14.1 with QPython 2.5.0).
+AIX and OpenBSD should also work but not verified yet.
 * supports TCP/UDP/ICMP traceroute
 * says what kind of traceroute is being run and to what port, so there's less chance of misinterpreting the output compared to standard traceroute